SalmanHasib/dashcam-automerge/README.md

 - Quality preservation to match source video
 - Real-time progress tracking during video processing
-- Summary mode to analyze footage without processing
+- Summary mode to analyze footage without processing __Note:__ At the moment, this script is tailored for BlackVue dashcams (based on their filename structure).
+You can change that within the script if you run into issues.
+If you have a different dashcam with a different filename structure, please open an issue and I can add that as an option.

 ## Requirements